felixschndr/migration-from-openhab-to-homeassistant/README.md

    For some reason (which the error does not tell me) *something* in my automation is `null`.
 To debug this issue, you have to delete line by line in the automation to find the error since there is no other way to debug it.
  - Bugs in bindings: Bindings are integrations of other systems into openHAB.
 For example, you'd use the `Hue` binding to integrate your Philips Hue devices into openHAB.
 These binding sadly often have some bugs.
 Just as I opened the log of openHAB to find an error message for the example before, I am greeted with the whole source code of *some* integration and a stack trace at the bottom (which does not help to identify the culprit).
    ![](assets/error%20in%20log.png)
  - Bigger community: openHAB and Home Assistant are majorly community driven.
-With the larger amount of people contributing to Home Assistant there is simply more progress.
+With the larger number of people contributing to Home Assistant there is simply more progress.

 ### Handling of devices in the two systems